CBT NAT-TEST Explained: A Complete Guide for Japanese Learners

 - Listening Comprehension

-The CBT NAT-TEST is available in five levels:
+The exam is divided into five levels:

-- 2Q: Upper-Intermediate
+- 2Q: Upper Intermediate

 - 3Q: Intermediate